 Cons: Less ideal for formal or traditional designs due to its modern appearance.

-Ideal Websites: Perfect for modern websites like digital magazines, creative portfolios and user-friendly e-commerce sites.
-Its easy integration with Webflow makes it highly favorable for web designers.
+Ideal websites: Perfect for modern websites like digital magazines, creative portfolios, and user-friendly e-commerce sites.
+Its easy integration with Webflow nicely makes it highly favorable for web designers.

 Font 4: Times New Roman

-Times New Roman, a classic, widely used serif font, originated in 1932 for The Times newspaper.
-Its professional, formal style makes it a popular choice in academic and business documents.
-Its clear, distinct characters ensure readability.
-It is suitable for printed text and on-screen display.
+Times New Roman—and it’s a classic, widely used serif font—originated in 1932 for The Times newspaper, and its professional, formal style makes it a popular choice both in academic and in business documents.
+Its clear, distinct characters ensure readability, and it’s suitable for not just printed text but on-screen display, too.

-Though often viewed as a default or conservative choice, Times New Roman's versatility and timeless design keep it relevant in various design contexts, from official reports to creative projects.
+Though it’s often viewed as a default or conservative choice, Times New Roman has a versatility and timeless design that keeps it relevant in various design contexts—and that spans from official reports to creative projects.

 Pros: Exceptional readability in print and digital formats, distinctly clear even in small sizes.